jeffhaack/tilescape/README.md

 ###![screenshot](https://raw.github.com/jeffhaack/tilescape/master/preview.png)

-TileScape provides scripts and templates that make it easy for you to set up an OpenStreetMap server capable of dynamically serving custom tiles from your own server.
+TileScape provides scripts and templates that make it easy for you to set up an OpenStreetMap server capable of dynamically serving custom tiles.
 It also helps you get started designing maps with TileMill, and easily transitioning your styles to your own tile server.

 This is a work in progress and you are encouraged to use the [issue tracker][] to note missing features or problems with the current